Is World Of Hyatt Explorist Status Worth It?

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!

 World of Hyatt is my favorite hotel loyalty program, and I find top-tier Globalist status to be incredibly valuable.
-However, I realize I don’t talk much about World of Hyatt’s mid-tier elite level, Explorist status, so I wanted to take a closer look at that in this post.
+However, I realize I don’t talk much about World of Hyatt’s mid-tier elite level, Explorist status, so I want to take a closer look at that in this post (separately, I’ve written about entry-level Discoverist status).

 How to earn World of Hyatt Explorist status